logo

 ochoa-anwa-2019-GettyImages-1140787420.jpg

-Caption: Lorena Ochoa of Mexico takes part in the First Tee ceremony prior to the start of the final round of the Augusta National Women's Amateur at Augusta National Golf Club on April 06, 2019 in Augusta, Georgia.
+Lorena Ochoa of Mexico takes part in the First Tee ceremony prior to the start of the final round of the Augusta National Women's Amateur at Augusta National Golf Club on April 06, 2019 in Augusta, Georgia.
 (Photo by Kevin C. Cox/Getty Images)

-Though this isn't her event, she's definitely the hostest with the mostest bouncing around the place.
+Though this isn't technically her event, she's definitely the hostess with the mostest bouncing around the place.
 From kicking off the week during Tuesday evening's open ceremony to hitting the first tee shot during the Wednesday pro-am, Ochoa's obligations during the week are plentiful.
+She's quite literally shaking hands and kissing babies, like she always has, and she's happy to do it.

-"I was very emotional yesterday because of it all," Ochoa said.
+Last year while we were on site, Ochoa told Skratch during the pro-am just how meaningful it was to her to see the LPGA in Mexico.
+"I was very emotional because of it all," Ochoa said.
 "It takes a lot to work together between the tourism, the support from the golf course, the sponsors.
 And I'm just happy to be here."

-These eight women are products of Ochoa paving the way.
+There are nine players hailing from Mexico and another five (including Marin) Latina women in the field on sponsor invites—all of which are products of Ochoa paving the way.
 She was the first from Mexico to win, to be a world No.1, and to achieve Hall of Fame status—she inspired an entire generation to get up and play.

 skratch logo